Zach-Haddad/fullstack/README.md

 ### Posting Event Routes
 Event coordinators will have the ability to add an optional, pretraced route to their activity.
 This will be implemented with Google Maps Api.

-### Comments
-Implementation of comments system for groups and events.

 ### User Profile Customization
 Athletes will have the ability to add various parameters to their profile for advanced matchmaking (height, weight, average weekly mileage, etc).
 Account linking with Strava.